 Summer is the popular time for vacations.
-Your employees will be making their plans and packing their suitcases with all the essentials but they are probably forgetting something that could make or break their trip; the information for their telemedicine provider.
+Your employees will be making their plans and packing their suitcases with all the essentials, but they are probably forgetting something that could make or break their trip: information for their telemedicine provider.

 Time to Sign Your Employees Up for Telemedicine Services

-This is a great time to remind your employees to bring a doctor with them on their trip or to be more specific, digital access to a doctor.
-Promoting telehealth to your employees now can reduce the unnecessary Emergency Room visit claims while they are away.
-Employee engagement in these types of programs is a win- win for all parties involved.
+This is a great time to remind your employees to bring digital access to a doctor with them.
+Promoting telehealth to your employees now can reduce unnecessary Emergency Room visit claims while they are away.
+Employee engagement in these types of programs is a win-win for all parties involved.

 - Download the vendor app